Which medications are considered drugs? – Effects, risks and dependence explained

 Dependency potential: moderate

-Medically well documented, but addictive if taken improperly.
+Medically well documented, but potentially addictive if used improperly.

 Effect: sleep-inducing